 EOG Resources (EOG) Gains As Market Dips: What You Should Know

-Coming into today, shares of the oil and gas company had lost 8.47% in the past month.
-In that same time, the Oils-Energy sector lost 3.48%, while the S&P 500 lost 2.59%.
+Heading into today, shares of the oil and gas company had lost 1.43% over the past month, outpacing the Oils-Energy sector's loss of 6.76% and the S&P 500's loss of 5.25% in that time.

-Investors will be hoping for strength from EOG Resources as it approaches its next earnings release.
-The company is expected to report EPS of $3.60, up 16.5% from the prior-year quarter.
-Meanwhile, our latest consensus estimate is calling for revenue of $6.54 billion, up 8.27% from the prior-year quarter.
+EOG Resources will be looking to display strength as it nears its next earnings release.
+On that day, EOG Resources is projected to report earnings of $3.60 per share, which would represent year-over-year growth of 16.5%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $6.54 billion, up 8.27% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $14 per share and revenue of $27.04 billion.
-These totals would mark changes of +62.6% and +45.05%, respectively, from last year.

-Investors should also note any recent changes to analyst estimates for EOG Resources.
-Recent revisions tend to reflect the latest near-term business trends.
+Investors might also notice recent changes to analyst estimates for EOG Resources.
+These revisions help to show the ever-changing nature of near-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate has moved 0.84% lower within the past month.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 1.15% lower within the past month.
 EOG Resources is currently sporting a Zacks Rank of #3 (Hold).

-Digging into valuation, EOG Resources currently has a Forward P/E ratio of 9.19.
-For comparison, its industry has an average Forward P/E of 5.13, which means EOG Resources is trading at a premium to the group.
+Investors should also note EOG Resources's current valuation metrics, including its Forward P/E ratio of 8.49.
+This represents a premium compared to its industry's average Forward P/E of 4.54.

-Investors should also note that EOG has a PEG ratio of 0.32 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Oil and Gas - Exploration and Production - United States industry currently had an average PEG ratio of 0.25 as of yesterday's close.
+We can also see that EOG currently has a PEG ratio of 0.3.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+Oil and Gas - Exploration and Production - United States stocks are, on average, holding a PEG ratio of 0.21 based on yesterday's closing prices.

 The Oil and Gas - Exploration and Production - United States industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 159, which puts it in the bottom 37% of all 250+ industries.
+This group has a Zacks Industry Rank of 159, putting it in the bottom 37% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.